Werewolf17/hyperlink-academy-app/pages/facillitating.md

 1. Be hosted and described on your own website
 2. Have a clearly defined admissions criteria (i.e prequisites and how to join)
+3. Take place in the 6 weeks during a semester
-3. Contain links to the profiles of all those who participate in the course
+4. Contain links to the profiles of all those who participate in the course

 <FacillitateForm/>